apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 These all return instances of `FSDataOutputStream`, through which data can be written through various `write()` methods.
-After a stream's `close()` method is called, all data written to the stream MUST BE persisted to the fileysystem and visible to oll other clients attempting to read data from that path via `FileSystem.open()`.
+After a stream's `close()` method is called, all data written to the stream MUST BE persisted to the filesystem and visible to oll other clients attempting to read data from that path via `FileSystem.open()`.

 As well as operations to write the data, Hadoop's `OutputStream` implementations